Eyosi1532/Portfolio-cs416P/notebook.md

 - The WAV file (c_major_scale.wav) was saved and can be played back on any audio player.
 - The sound produced corresponds to the notes of the C major scale, confirming that the sine wave generation was correct.

+# week8

+## Assignment: Adaptive TOne Control
+- This week I worked on the this assignment which is it demonstrates the process of manipulating an audio waveform by measuring the energy in different frequency bands and adjusting the energy of each band to achieve a balanced output.
+### features:
+- Reading the WAV file
+- Frequency Domain Conversion
+- Energy Calculation
+- Energy Normalization
+- Tone FIltering
+- Inverse FFT and Playback

+### key points:
+- FFT(Fast Fourier Transform): is a mathematical algorithm used to convert a time-domain signal into the frequency domain.
+It provides insight into the frequency components of an audio signal.

+- Energy Calculation in Frequency Bands: The energy in each frequency band is determined by the squared magnitude of the FFT coefficients, representing how much of the signal is contained within each frequency range.

+- Bandpass Filters: Filters that allow frequencies within a specific range to pass while attenuating frequencies outside the range.

+- Signal Processing: The manipulation of the frequency spectrum of an audio signal to achieve a desired result, such as balancing the energy across frequency bands.